What social network is right for your business? Taming the ‘big five’

 Here are some tips to help you make the most of the big five social networking sites:

 A great forum for running a fun marketing campaign.
 Particularly useful if you’re selling to individual consumers.
-Some companies have even launched new products exclusively on Facebook such as Ford on their Explorer Facebook page.
+Some companies have even launched new products exclusively on Facebook such as Ford on their Explorer Facebook page (external link).
 Facebook is great for building communities (fans) and also communicating to friends of Fans.

 Good for customer service.
 Keep an eye on your presence in the Twittersphere for company mentions and respond where relevant.
 Make sure you have a Twitter feed so your customers can communicate with you…and you can communicate with them.

 A picture still tells a thousand words and Pinterest can be a great forum for showcasing your products if they have visual appeal.
 A designer for example might see it as an opportunity to share their portfolio.
 Click here (external link) for more ideas on how to use Pinterest.

 Can be good for bringing your products/services to life.
 How about a video showing how to use one of your products?
 Technical advice?
 See how the British tech company Dyson uses YouTube (external link) to explain its latest products.

 It’s not just job hunters who use this site – although it’s a good tool for freelancers and contractors to remind prospective clients that they’re available.
 It’s more about business to business marketing here.
 Small businesses can use the opportunity to contribute to relevant forums and build their credibility.